tracking-exposed/youtube.tracking.exposed/content/initial-analysis.md

 ---
 title: Initial project analysis
+subtitle: February 2019
 date: 2019-05-20T15:01:21+01:00
 draft: false
 layout: page
 ---

 youtube.tracking.exposed takes its inspiration, methods, experience, and code from [facebook.tracking.exposed](https://facebook.tracking.exposed).
-This project is motivated by and refers to the [tracking.exposed](https://tracking.exposed) manifesto; the goal is to create free (libre) software, support a community of analysts and developers, and enable critical analysis of monopolist platforms.
+This project is motivated by and refers to the [tracking.exposed](https://tracking.exposed) manifesto; the goal is to create [free (libre) software](https://github.com/tracking-exposed/yttrex), support a community of analysts and developers, and enable critical analysis of monopolist platforms.

 ### How this technology works

 * We do not rely on YouTube APIs because they can be blocked or limited by the platform, but instead rely on crowdsourced, voluntarily disclosed data.
 * We enable individuals to understand how personalisation affects them, with the aim of mainstreaming the debate around algorithms.
 We want people to actively engage in the research process.
 * We don't (and shouldn't) rely on an individual point of observation to run tests.
-This is the approach used by [algotransparency.org](https://algotransparency.org), but we should acknowledge two of their important achievements:
-    * The simplicity of their communication.
-Despite the fact that the issue of algorithms is personalisation, it is already an achievement to display the existance and impact of algorithms, especially to show how delicate topics, such as health, science, and politics, might suffer from these hidden logic because they can be exploited by disinformant.
-    * Their visualisation is something we should learn from.
+* We are different from great project such as [algotransparency.org](https://algotransparency.org) and [YouTube advertises big brands alongside fake cancer cure videos](https://www.bbc.com/news/blogs-trending-49483681).
+They are both great and helpful in talking about algorithm impact, but we don't relay on a single point of observation.

 ### What we can do with this data, and who is "we" ?

 With the browser extension *ytTREX*, you **collect evidence on how YouTube is treating your individual profile**. full stop. nothing about algorithm, yet.
-The session YouTube gaves to the watcher is personalized, and with these data, you and your friend can, for example:
+The session YouTube gives to the watcher is personalized, and with these data, you and your friend can, for example:

 1. Individuals themselves, to understand how their experience is curated by the platform.
 *By clicking on the browser extension, the adopter would reach their personal collection of videos*